SolidHal/PrawnOS/README.md

 ### Build the WiFi dongle into the laptop

 Sick of having a USB dongle on the outside of your machine for wi-fi?
 Want to be able to use two USB devices at once without a hub?
-Check out the instructions here: https://github.com/SolidHal/AsusC201-usb-wifi-from-webcam
+Check out the instructions here for the c201: https://github.com/SolidHal/AsusC201-usb-wifi-from-webcam And here for the samsung chromebook plus v1: https://github.com/SolidHal/Samsung_Chromebook_plus_v1_wifi_from_webcam
 Warning: decent soldering skills required

 ## Troubleshooting